Research & Innovation facts

 • The university received a $1.2 million NIH grant from the National Institute of General Medical Sciences for a T32 program, Chemistry Biology Interface Training Program.
 The biomedical culture has placed greater emphasis on quantitative data analysis, rigor and reproducibility, and transparency to ensure quality and accuracy of research findings and safety to minimize risk to scientists and the environment.
 To take advantage of this unprecedented opportunity to thoroughly dissect biological systems with high standards of rigor and many career perspectives, a biomedical work force capable of multi-disciplinary, team-driven, and problem-focused thinking is needed.
 In total, this modern world of biomedical research requires a rethinking of the Ph.D. training experience.
 To address the changing needs in biomedical work force training, Wayne State is utilizing this T32 training program for a Chemistry Biology Interface (CBI) training program to train the next generation of Ph.D. graduates that will form a strong scientific identity with discipline-specific skills and informed multi-disciplinary perspectives.

-• The Institute of Gerontology at WSU, along with the University of Michigan, successfully renewed the Michigan Center for Urban African Aging Research (MCUAAAR) grant, a collaborative research effort funded by the National Institute on Aging.
+• The Institute of Gerontology at Wayne State, along with the University of Michigan, successfully renewed the Michigan Center for Urban African Aging Research (MCUAAAR) grant, a collaborative research effort funded by the National Institute on Aging.
 It is one of six centers coordinated by the Resource Centers for Minority Aging Research to empirically investigate and reduce health disparities between minority and non-minority older adults.

-• Other WSU programs related to health care include the School of Medicine, the Eugene Applebaum College of Pharmacy and Health Sciences, the College of Nursing, and the C.S.
+• Other Wayne State programs related to health care include the School of Medicine, the Eugene Applebaum College of Pharmacy and Health Sciences, the College of Nursing, and the C.S.
 Mott Center for Human Growth and Development, as well as research and clinical care affiliations and a strong partnership with the Henry Ford Hospital System.
 Wayne State is also home to the Barbara Ann Karmanos Cancer Institute one of 41 nationwide NCI-designated comprehensive cancer institutes; the Center for Molecular Medicine and Genetics and the Children's Research Institute of Michigan, which supports a top-20 NIH-funded pediatric program in the only freestanding children's hospital in Michigan.

 • The university offers a number of internal funding programs to assist faculty researchers in achieving success in obtaining external funding to conduct research, create scholarship, and perform creatively.